 Paralysis is a loss of muscle movement and feeling in a part of the body.
 It may be partial (paresis) or complete (paralysis) and can occur anywhere on the body.
 This article focuses on paralysis of the rear (hind) legs in cats.

 Several components of the body are involved in movement.
-These consist of, the brain and the spinal cord (central nervous system) and nerves which connect the central nervous system to the rest of the body.
+These consist of, the brain and the spinal cord (central nervous system) and nerves that connect the central nervous system to the rest of the body.
 The spinal cord is located within the spine.
 Anything affecting one or more of these systems can potentially result in paralysis.

-Brain – The brain controls movement of the skeletal muscles.
+Brain – The brain controls the movement of the skeletal muscles.
 A region of the brain known as the motor cortex sends a signal to the spinal cord and from there to the nerves.

 Spinal cord, nerves, and muscles: The brain sends an electrical signal down the spinal cord, and from there to branching nerves.
 These nerves release the chemical acetylcholine which receptors in the muscles pick up, causing them to contract and move.